Jesseee9/Enterprise-IT-Operations-and-Workflow/README.md

-# IT Ops Training Lab
+# Enterprise IT Operations and Workflow
-A 14-day repeatable lab built to simulate working in an MSP environment.
-Every task follows a real workflow — not isolated exercises.
-Where Python can genuinely automate something, it does.
+A fully automated IT operations environment simulating real MSP workflows across Active Directory, ServiceNow, Microsoft Entra ID, and cloud infrastructure.
+Every workflow follows real support ticket discipline — where Python can genuinely automate something, it does.
 Where it can't, the task is done manually and logged.

-Built and maintained by Jesse Adejoh as part of ongoing IT support skill development.
+Built and maintained by Jesse Adejoh.

 ---